rmetcalf9/dockJob/README.md

 Job scheduler  with a web UI - designed to run inside a container.
 I am creating this project to build myself a small light weight job scheduler.
 I need this because I am building a docker stack and I want to run a scheduler  inside the stack to replace the use of cron.
 My searches for alternatives (https://github.com/jjethwa/rundeck/issues/101) have hit a deadend, so I thought I would put together a simple API based python application.

+I put images for this project into the [Docker hub](https://hub.docker.com/r/metcarob/dockjob/)

 # Features

  - Runs commands based on a schedule